dsccommunity/dsccommunity.org/content/blog/convert-master-to-main.en.md

 cd c:\source\{repositoryFolder}

 # Make sure you have the remote names to upstream and fork.
-# origin should refer to the upstream DSC Community repository.
+# 'origin' should refer to the upstream DSC Community repository.
-# my should refer to the
+# 'my' should refer to your fork of the repository.
 git remote -v

-# Get latest changes so we get all commits that the tags uses
+# Get latest changes so we get all commits and tags
 git checkout master
-git fetch origin master # origin is the remote pointing to upstream DSC Community repository. git rebase origin/master git push my master --force # my is the remote pointing to fork
+git fetch origin master # origin is the remote pointing to upstream DSC Community repository. git rebase origin/master git fetch origin --tags # get any (new) tags from origin/master git push my master --force # my is the remote pointing to fork git push my --tags # push any (new) tags to my/master
 ```

 ### Step 2 - Rename the master branch to main in your fork